GoogleCloudPlatform/covid-19-open-data/README.md

   location"

 There are multiple types of data:
-* Outcome data `Y(i,t)`, such as cases, tests, hospitalizations, deaths and recoveries, for region i and time t
+* Outcome data `Y(i,t)`, such as cases, tests, hospitalizations, deaths and recoveries, for region `i` and time `t`
 * Static covariate data `X(i)`, such as population size, health statistics, economic indicators, geographic boundaries
 * Dynamic covariate data `X(i,t)`, such as mobility, search trends, weather, and government interventions

-The data is drawn from multiple sources, as listed [below](#sources-of-data), and stored in separate csv / json files, which can be easily merged due to the use of consistent geographic (and temporal) keys.
+The data is drawn from multiple sources, as listed [below](#sources-of-data), and stored in separate tables as CSV files grouped by context, which can be easily merged due to the use of consistent geographic (and temporal) keys as it is done for the [main table](#main-table).

 | Table | Keys<sup>1</sup> | Content | URL | Source<sup>2</sup> |
 | ----- | ---------------- | ------- | --- | ------------------ |